Cannabis Addiction

 - You are unable to function on a daily basis without cannabis

-- Smoking the drug daily, frequently, and over a prolonged period
+- Smoking cannabis daily, frequently, or over a prolonged period

 - Loss of interest in socialising and activities

-- Financial debt or hardship to fund your addiction
+- Financial debt or hardship caused by funding your cannabis use

-- Unable to stop your usage despite repeated attempts
+- Being unable to stop using cannabis despite repeated attempts

 Cannabis Withdrawal Symptoms

-Individuals who have a long history of cannabis abuse may experience several unpleasant withdrawal symptoms.
+Individuals with a long history of cannabis abuse may experience several unpleasant withdrawal symptoms when they try to stop.

-Sadly, withdrawal symptoms are one of the leading causes of relapse when detoxification is not administered in a safe and secure location, such as rehab.
+Withdrawal symptoms are one of the leading causes of relapse when detoxification is not carried out in a safe and secure environment, such as rehab.

 Treatment Options For Cannabis Addiction

-Which Rehab understands that cannabis addiction is a very real problem for those that suffer from it.
-We offer advice and guidance on how to help with your addiction and put you in touch with specialist rehabs and centres, offering a range of therapies and treatments.
+Which Rehab understands that cannabis addiction is a very real problem for those who suffer from it.
+We offer advice and guidance on how to get help with your addiction and can put you in touch with specialist rehabs and treatment centres offering a range of therapies and support options.

-A number of ‘talking therapies‘ and cognitive models exist to help treat cannabis.
-This includes attending 12-step meetings, help by Cannabis Anonymous or undergoing treatment via an inpatient or outpatient cannabis rehab centre.
+A number of talking therapies and cognitive models exist to help treat cannabis addiction.
+These can include attending 12-step meetings, receiving help from Cannabis Anonymous, or undergoing treatment through an inpatient or outpatient cannabis rehab centre.

-Treatments to help with your cannabis addiction include:
+Treatments to help with cannabis addiction may include:

-This is the process by which all traces of cannabis are removed from your body in a controlled environment, whilst managing any withdrawal symptoms that you may experience.
+Drug detox is the process by which all traces of cannabis are removed from the body in a controlled environment, while any withdrawal symptoms are safely managed.

 Rehab